lemonade-apps/peel/README.md

 Helper cmdlet:
 * **Install-Lemonade**: Downloads and runs the Lemonade Server installer (GUI mode).
 This is just included to help you install Lemonade Server, in case you don't already have it.

-## PEEL Shell Usage (Recommended)

-The recommended way to use PEEL is via the **PEEL shell profile in Windows Terminal**.
-The installer automatically registers a PEEL profile, which launches PowerShell with the required environment variable and module import.
-This ensures full functionality, including automatic transcript capture for LLM assistance.

-- **Transcript Recording:**
-  - PEEL records a transcript of your shell session (commands and outputs) to a temporary file.
-This transcript is used to provide context to the LLM when you run `Get-Aid` and related commands.
-  - The transcript is stored in your system's temporary directory and is unique to each PEEL shell session.

-- **Environment Variable:**
-  - The PEEL shell sets the `PEEL_SHELL` environment variable automatically.
-  - If you want to use PEEL features in any PowerShell session (not just the Windows Terminal PEEL profile), you can manually set the `PEEL_SHELL` environment variable in your user or system environment variables, or in your PowerShell profile script:
-    ```powershell
-    $env:PEEL_SHELL = '1'
-    Import-Module peel
-    ```

-- **Why use the PEEL shell?**
-  - Ensures transcript-based context is available for LLM commands.
-  - Prevents accidental use in non-PEEL shells, which would not capture the full scrollback.

 ## Installation
  * Clone this repository.
  * In PowerShell, run `install.ps1` from the same directory as this document.